rbontekoe/llm/docs/src/chapter3.md

 | docker exec -it <container name or id> /bin/bash | Enter a container. |
 ||

 We are not finished yet.
-To work with ChatGPT we first have to put its API-key in a file named: `.env`.
+To work with ChatGPT you first have to put its API-key in a file named: `.env`.

 ## Summary